Coming Homestead

 Chicken Coop Renovations

-This year we were able to:
+Additionally in 2024 we were able to:

--Install an automatic chicken door
+-Install an automatic chicken door.

 Greenhouse Construction

 We decided to invest in and construct a small hobby greenhouse last year.
-It will help us extend our growing season with container plants, start seedlings outdoors rather than our dining room, and even grow some plants and flowers that otherwise wouldn't tolerate our climate.
+It will help us extend our growing season with container plants, start seedlings outdoors rather than our dining room, and even grow some fun plants and flowers that otherwise wouldn't tolerate our climate.

 Check out our hobby greenhouse by clicking here!